AbdullahHR10/alx-low_level_programming/0x00-hello_world/README.md

 # ALX SE Programme Project 0x00 - C Hello, World

-This repository contains solutions to various C programming tasks as part of the ALX SE Programme Project 0x00.
+This project contains solutions to various C programming tasks as part of the ALX SE Programme Project 0x00.
 Each task is solved with a separate script or C file.

 **Author:** Abdullah Hussein